Ogden-area live music scene

 As various bands toured the country via rail, they would inevitably layover in Ogden.
 On such layovers, regardless of the hour, they would call Joe McQueen and enjoy informal jam sessions.
 Patrons of the Porters and Waiters Club were treated to sessions with Joe along with Charlie Parker, Count Basie, Duke Ellington, Dizzie Gillespie and others.

-As impressive as Joe’s talent, longevity and connections are, it has been his willingness to mentor subsequent generations of musicians around town that kept live music in Ogden alive through some lean years.
-Among his proteges are local jazz multi-instrumentalist, Benjamin Jennings as well as blues man, Brad Wheeler…also occasionally referred to as Reverend Brad Wheeler, but most recognized as “Bad Brad Wheeler,” afternoon drive-time DJ for local, independent radio station KRCL.
+As impressive as Joe’s talent, longevity and connections were, it was his willingness to mentor subsequent generations of musicians around town that kept live music in Ogden alive through some lean years.
+Among his proteges are local jazz multi-instrumentalist, Benjamin Jennings as well as blues man, Brad Wheeler…also occasionally referred to as Reverend Brad Wheeler, but most recognized as “Bad Brad Wheeler,” the former afternoon drive-time DJ for local, independent radio station KRCL, and now Director of Programming for KUAA radio.

 On his way to “local radio icon” status, Wheeler, along with his lap steel and harmonica case, was a member of The Legendary Porch Pounders along with Daniel Weldon and his blazing guitar.
 When the duo wasn’t gigging locally, touring regionally or launching the “Blues in Schools” program in remote areas of Alaska, Brad handled the music booking for Beatniks…now Brewskis on Historic 25th Street.